 TL;DR: Routers and range extenders are tricky, it could just be the device, distance is key, watch out for other devices and networks

-Identifying the root cause of home network/WiFi related issues is relatively simple if you ask the right questions and with the help of our current ISP partners, we’ve narrowed it down to seven.
+Identifying the root cause of home network/WiFi-related issues is relatively simple if you ask the right questions.
+With the help of our current ISP partners, we’ve narrowed it down to seven.

 As helpful as they are, though, they’re not always enough to find and fix the problem.

 Without proper insight into customers’ home networks, it still takes a lot of time and customer effort to get the required answers.
 Add in non-technical customers, and you’ve got a recipe for a long, frustrating call at best or an unresolved issue at worst.